 Lerna Ekmekcioglu

-McMillan-Stewart Associate Professor of History
+McMillan-Stewart Professor of History

-Her first book, which came out in 2006, was a co-edited volume in Turkish titled Bir Adalet Feryadı, Osmanlı’dan Cumhuriyet’e Beş Ermeni Feminist Yazar (1862-1933) [A Cry for Justice: Five Armenian Feminist Writers from the Ottoman Empire to the Turkish Republic (1862-1933)] .
-Her first monograph, Recovering Armenia: The Limits of Beloning in Post-Genocide Turkey, came out of Stanford University Press in early 2016.
-The book offers the first in-depth study of the aftermath of the 1915 Armenian Genocide and the Armenians who remained in Turkey.
-In 2022, Ekmekcioglu helped with the publication of a book in Western Armenian.
-It is the WWI prison memoirs of Vartouhie Calantar (-Nalbandian) one of the Ottoman Armenian (later, American) feminists she studies.
-She wrote an extensive introduction for this volume.
-Ekmekcioglu’s new work on Armenian political demands at the 1922-23 Lausanne Conference will appear in 2023 in a book dedicated to the conference.
+Her first book, Bir Adalet Feryadı, Osmanlı’dan Cumhuriyet’e Beş Ermeni Feminist Yazar (1862–1933) [A Cry for Justice: Five Armenian Feminist Writers from the Ottoman Empire to the Turkish Republic (1862–1933)], is a co-edited volume published in Turkish in 2006.
+Her first monograph, Recovering Armenia: The Limits of Belonging in Post-Genocide Turkey (Stanford University Press, 2016), is the winner of Der Mugrdechian Society for Armenian Studies Outstanding Book Award.
+Recovering Armenia offers the first in-depth study of the aftermath of the 1915 Armenian Genocide from the perspective of survivors who remained in Turkey.
+In 2022, Prof. Ekmekcioglu wrote an extensive introduction for the Western Armenian publication of the WWI prison memoirs of Vartouhie Calantar (-Nalbandian, Zarevand) one of the Ottoman Armenian (later, American) feminists she studies.
+The book is now fully translated to Turkish (Hapishane-i Umumi Kadınlar Koğuşu) .She also wrote an article in English about Calantar in Documenting the Armenian Genocide.
+Prof.Ekmekcioglu’s latest article, published in They All Made Peace – What is Peace?: The 1923 Lausanne Treaty and the New Imperial Order (Gingko, 2023), is about the Armenian political demands for autonomy within Turkey at the 1922–23 Lausanne Conference.
+Her work on communist feminist Armenian women in Paris after WWI appeared in 2024 in Études arméniennes contemporaines.

 Publications